commercialhaskell/stack/doc/README.md

 ## Why Stack?

-Stack is a build tool for Haskell designed to answer the needs of Haskell users, both new and experienced.
+Stack is a tool for building Haskell code designed to answer the needs of Haskell users, both new and experienced.
 It has a strong focus on reproducible build plans, multi-package projects, and a consistent, easy-to-learn set of Stack commands.
 It also aims to provide the customizability and power that experienced developers need.

 Stack does not stand alone.
 It is built on the great work provided by: